aramshiva/gmos/README.md

 ## Development

 This site was made for a school project and was made in ~7 hours.
-It uses Next.js, Tailwind CSS, and React as the frameworks for building the site.
+It uses Next.js App Router, Tailwind CSS, and React as the frameworks for building the site.

 The entire site is based off of two main sections: